Facing Financial Uncertainty? Take Action Now.

 Transitioning from Survival to Success

 You can reduce stress and financial uncertainty brought on by job loss or reductions in income by focusing on the financial aspects under your control.
 Transition from survival to success with these five key actions, additional options when facing financial hardship, and top 10 questions to ask your employer before your last day of work if you are laid off.

-1. Create A Crisis Household Budget & Act On It Immediately
+1. Create a Crisis Household Budget, and Act On It Immediately

-Figure out how long your severance package & savings will last and make a list of asset values including retirement accounts.
+Figure out how long your severance package and savings will last, and make a list of asset values including retirement accounts.
 Consider liquidating non-retirement assets before retirement accounts to avoid early withdrawal penalties and impact on income taxes.

 4. Unemployment Compensation